 of Rebecca Powell Courtesy of Special Collections Research Center, Swem Library, College of William and Mary

-I am researching the Civil War experience of Harriet Lee Powell and her family.
-This site provides an overview of that research, my background, contact information, and summaries of research adventures.
+I am researching the Powell Family Papers held at Swem Library at William & Mary.
+This is a collection of women's papers from an unconventional family in the 19th century.
+This site provides an overview of that research, my background, contact information, and links to online speaking engagements.
 This endeavor began when I volunteered in an online Civil War transcription project.
-I ultimately focused on the letters of one woman and her family who had a captivating tale.
-They were educators of young women, but the chaos of the Civil War sent them fleeing to live separate lives as refugee teachers.
-Their separation produced an enormous archive of letters detailing their experience, including those of Hattie and her sisters who worked as teachers in large homes across the state.
-I have traveled throughout Virginia to track down the locations where they lived, the people they knew, and the events they witnessed.
+I initially focused on the letters of Harriet Lee Powell, who had a captivating tale during the Civil War.
+My focus grew to include her sisters, brothers, parents, and extended family.
+Hattie Powell, her sisters, and her parents were educators of young women, but the chaos of the Civil War sent them fleeing to live separate lives as refugee teachers until the war ended.
+Their separation produced a large archive of letters detailing their experience in a dozen locations across the state.
+I have traveled throughout Virginia to find these locations and reunite this history with the people who live and work there today.